 Alert levels help the community understand the current level of risk on campus and how we are reacting.
-If levels of infection on campus remain low, the default risk level will be “Moderate” for the 2020-2021 academic year.
+If levels of infection on campus remain low, the default risk level will be “Moderate” during the academic year.
 Depending on specific circumstances, a higher alert level may be applied to the whole campus or to specific parts of campus.

 See definitions of Alert Levels 1-5 below.